sebbekarlsson/python-vs-javascript/README.md

 > the filesystem.

 ### Authentication
-> For this challange we will ignore authentication
+> For this challange we will ignore authentication.
+> (You dont need to be able to login as a user etc...)